adrianjaucian/portfolio/README.md

 Tools & Frameworks: R Studio, HTML, Tableau

 🔗 Connect with Me:
 I'm always open to collaboration, learning, and discussions!
-Feel free to connect with me here or on LinkedIn [Link to LinkedIn] to exchange ideas, share insights, or just chat about the exciting world of data.
+Feel free to connect with me here or on LinkedIn (https://www.linkedin.com/in/adrian-jaucian-982b67179/) to exchange ideas, share insights, or just chat about the exciting world of data.

 📈 Continuous Learning:
 This GitHub repository is not just a showcase but a dynamic space that evolves with my continuous learning journey.
 Stay tuned for updates as I explore new technologies, frameworks, and dive deeper into the ever-expanding realm of data science.